RealManRobot/rm_robot/README.md

 * More information in rm_doc/doc/睿尔曼机械臂ROS使用说明书V1.7.pdf

 **CAUTION:<br>
 	Mistakes made during this verification step can result in dangerous collisions when experiment with using the MoveIt planning environment to 	command trajectories with the real robot.
 Be certain that an E-stop is close by whenever commanding robot motion.**
+All packages of rm_robot are licensed under the Apache 2.0 license.